apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Now let us consider the case of a nullable column, where some of the values might have the special sentinel value `NULL` that designates "this value is unknown".

-In Arrow nulls are stored separately from the values in the form of a validity bitmask, with arbitrary data in the corresponding positions in the values buffer.
+In Arrow, nulls are stored separately from the values in the form of a [validity bitmask](https://arrow.apache.org/docs/format/Columnar.html#validity-bitmaps), with arbitrary data in the corresponding positions in the values buffer.
+This space efficient encoding means that the entire validity mask for the following example is stored using 5 bits

 ```text
 ┌─────┐   ┌─────┐